-- Approves the Governor's Community Care Licensing (CCL) Workload budget change proposal, with \$1.3 million General Fund ongoing for eight (8.0) permanent positions to support and provide expertise to the Community Care Licensing Division Regional Offices in the Adult and Senior Care Program, Child Care Program, and Children's Residential Program. - Approves the Governor's Hearings Workload and Legal Infrastructure Support budget change proposal, with \$6.4 million (\$3.2 million General Fund) in 2022-23 and \$6.2 million (\$3.1 million General Fund) ongoing for 32.5 permanent positions to support new workload associated with fair hearing processes for the Department of Rehabilitation (DOR) and to manage current workload in the State Hearings Division (SHD) and Legal Division. - Approves the Governor's Homeless Management Information System (HMIS) Implementation budget change proposal, with \$352,000 General Fund ongoing to support two (2.0) positions that will help implement new requirements and assist grantees with collecting and reporting data into the Homeless Management Information System, to meet the statutory obligations associated with Assembly Bill 977 (Chapter 397, Statutes of 2021). - Approves the Governor's Administration Division Infrastructure budget change proposal, with 38.0 permanent positions and associated expenditure authority to address the growing workload and resource shortages in the human services and fiscal areas.
-The requested resources total \$6.14 million total funds, of which \$3 million is General Fund. - Approves the Governor's County Expense Claim Reporting Information System (CECRIS) April Finance Letter, with \$2 million (\$880,000 General Fund in 2022-23; \$713,000 (\$306,000 General Fund) in 2023-24; and four (4.0) two-year limited term positions to support the continued development and maintenance and operation of CECRIS. - Approves the Governor's Migrating Data from Legacy Systems April Finance Letter, with \$1.5 million General Fund and two one-year limited term positions to complete the project to migrate data existing systems to the new stating relational database. - Approves the Governor's Strengthening Emergency Capacity and Capabilities April Finance Letter, with \$2.3 million and 12 permanent positions to strengthen disaster services capabilities to respond to and recover from increasingly complex disasters and emergency events.
+- Approves the Governor's Community Care Licensing (CCL) Workload budget change proposal, with \$1.3 million General Fund ongoing for eight (8.0) permanent positions to support and provide expertise to the Community Care Licensing Division Regional Offices in the Adult and Senior Care Program, Child Care Program, and Children's Residential Program. - Approves the Governor's Hearings Workload and Legal Infrastructure Support budget change proposal, with \$6.4 million (\$3.2 million General Fund) in 2022-23 and \$6.2 million (\$3.1 million General Fund) ongoing for 32.5 permanent positions to support new workload associated with fair hearing processes for the Department of Rehabilitation (DOR) and to manage current workload in the State Hearings Division (SHD) and Legal Division. - Approves the Governor's Homeless Management Information System (HMIS) Implementation budget change proposal, with \$352,000 General Fund ongoing to support two (2.0) positions that will help implement new requirements and assist grantees with collecting and reporting data into the Homeless Management Information System, to meet the statutory obligations associated with Assembly Bill 977 (Chapter 397, Statutes of 2021).

-- Approves total funding level, but defers allocations to Climate and Energy Package, for the Governor's Addressing Extreme Heat April Finance Letter, which proposed four limited-term positions to support: regulation development, quality management and data collection, program implementation and program oversight and evaluation, at a one-time cost of \$8.5 million General Fund over two years.
-Additionally, DSS is requesting contracted resources to support mitigation strategies (e.g., shade, generators, repairs, etc.) for facilities that may not have the resources to prevent heat related illness. - Approves extended encumbrance and expenditure authority for several appropriations made in the 2021 Budget Act, including funding for CalWORKs County Staff Training on Racial Equity and Implicit Bias, the One California Program, and Enhanced Services for Asylees. - For anything not listed here, please see the Legislative Budget Package Actions table published on June 1, 2022 for an exhaustive list of actions.
+- Approves the Governor's Administration Division Infrastructure budget change proposal, with 38.0 permanent positions and associated expenditure authority to address the growing workload and resource shortages in the human services and fiscal areas.
+The requested resources total \$6.14 million total funds, of which \$3 million is General Fund. - Approves the Governor's County Expense Claim Reporting Information System (CECRIS) April Finance Letter, with \$2 million (\$880,000 General Fund in 2022-23; \$713,000 (\$306,000 General Fund) in 2023-24; and four (4.0) two-year limited term positions to support the continued development and maintenance and operation of CECRIS. - Approves the Governor's Migrating Data from Legacy Systems April Finance Letter, with \$1.5 million General Fund and two one-year limited term positions to complete the project to migrate data existing systems to the new stating relational database. - Approves the Governor's Strengthening Emergency Capacity and Capabilities April Finance Letter, with \$2.3 million and 12 permanent positions to strengthen disaster services capabilities to respond to and recover from increasingly complex disasters and emergency events. - Please see the Climate and Energy Package for actions on the Governor's Addressing Extreme Heat April Finance Letter, which proposed four limited-term positions to support: regulation development, quality management and data collection, program implementation and program oversight and evaluation, at a one-time cost of \$8.5 million General Fund over two years.
+Additionally, DSS requested contracted resources to support mitigation strategies (e.g., shade, generators, repairs, etc.) for facilities that may not have the resources to prevent heat related illness. - Approves extended encumbrance and expenditure authority for several appropriations made in the 2021 Budget Act, including funding for CalWORKs County Staff Training on Racial Equity and Implicit Bias, the One California Program, and Enhanced Services for Asylees.